 October 17th, 2018 marked a monumental moment when Canada’s cannabis legalization went into full effect.
 Our neighbors to the north have changed the game with concern to cannabis on a global scale.
 With Canada poised to be the largest international export of cannabis globally, it has gotten us thinking about the future of cannabis here in the United States.
 Since legalization in Colorado and Washington, we have seen many states adopt medical and/or recreational cannabis programs of their own.
 People are really beginning to understand the benefits of this remarkable plant and are looking to bring it into their lives, but as we move forward with cannabis legalization, the lines between medical cannabis and recreational cannabis are becoming more and more blurred.
 We are currently seeing medical cannabis being used as a stepping stone on the way to recreational legalization.
 This begs the question, how do we define medical cannabis vs recreational?
 What if a consumer uses cannabis for both?
 Can a drug be both recreational and medical in nature?
 We believe the answer is yes, and that medical cannabis and recreational cannabis are two sides of the same coin.

 Although our medical program here in Colorado may be falling behind our recreational program, there is no shortage of medically minded lifestyle products being brought to market.
-Companies like Stillwater, 1906, CBx Sciences and Mary’s Medicinals all have created products with a medical focus, marketed toward a medically minded consumer.
-Each of these companies have products with broad spectrums of cannabinoids and have even begun to incorporate other plant medicines into their formulations.
-These companies have also brought low dose, or micro dose products to market which really speaks to the amount of people using cannabis in their daily lives to combat illnesses like MS or Fibromyalgia or symptoms like pain or anxiety.
+Companies like Stillwater, 1906, CBx Science and Mary’s Medicinals all have created products with a medical focus, marketed toward a medically minded consumer.
+Each of these companies has products with broad spectrums of cannabinoids and have even begun to incorporate other plant medicines into their formulations.
+These companies have also brought low dose, or microdose products to market which really speaks to the number of people using cannabis in their daily lives to combat illnesses like MS or Fibromyalgia or symptoms like pain or anxiety.
 Globally there are companies that are working to achieve this same goal as well.
 Tikun Olam is a company in Israel that is a global leader in cannabis research.
-The cultivation team at Tikun Olam have been hard at work breading strains with specific cannabinoid and terpene profiles to combat specific illnesses, conditions and symptoms.
+The cultivation team at Tikun Olam has been hard at work breading strains with specific cannabinoid and terpene profiles to combat specific illnesses, conditions, and symptoms.
 These strains can be turned into products that people can use throughout their day to seek relief from whatever is ailing them.
 Lifestyle medicinal products seem to be the way medical cannabis is heading and we believe this is the right direction.

-Since cannabis as we know it now works best as a full plant medicine, we are still a little ways off from a full blown pharmaceutical takeover of the medical cannabis market.
+Since cannabis as we know it, works best as full plant medicine, we are still a little ways off from a full-blown pharmaceutical takeover of the medical cannabis market.
 Big pharma is going to have to discover ways to create medicine with cannabis that has true medical efficacy and doctors are going to have to believe in it enough to start prescribing it to patients.
 It will be very interesting to see how cannabis will become incorporated into pharmaceutical medicine over time.
 Although cannabis may become part of some pharmaceutical medicines, we believe that the market for lifestyle medicinal cannabis will always thrive.
 Since cannabis is body chemistry specific, taking a holistic approach to healing with it works for a lot of people.
 Everyone’s journey with cannabis is unique and that’s part of what makes it such an interesting plant.
 One thing is for sure though.
-Everyone who consumes, consumes for a reason.
+Everyone who consumes cannabis consumes it for a reason.
 Sure, we all like to get high.
 But maybe, when you get high your back starts to not hurt, or the stress of the day melts away and allows you to relax.
-Whatever it is for you, its unique and it’s the reason you’ve chosen to make cannabis part of your life style.
+Whatever it is for you, it’s unique and it’s the reason you’ve chosen to make cannabis part of your lifestyle.